Cisco BAC Architecture

 The Regional Distribution Unit (RDU) is the primary server in the Cisco BAC provisioning system.
 It is installed on a server running Solaris 10 operating system.

 •Generating instructions for DPEs and distributing them to DPE servers for caching.

-•Cooperating with DPEs to keep them current.
+•Cooperating with DPEs to keep them up to date.

 •Processing API requests for all Cisco BAC functions.

 The RDU supports the addition of new technologies and services through an extensible architecture.

 Device Provisioning Engine